tldr-pages/tldr/pages/linux/winetricks.md

 `WINEPREFIX={{path/to/wine_directory}} winetricks`

-- Install a Windows DLL or component to the default directory:
+- Install a Windows DLL or component to the default Wine directory:

 `winetricks {{package}}`